VIVID-10M: A Dataset and Baseline for Versatile and Interactive Video Local Editing: Related Work

 \subsection{Training-based Video Editing}

-Training-based approahces~\cite{wu2023tuneavideo,tu2024motioneditor,qin2024instructvid2vid,cheng2023consistent,wang2024videocomposer,zhang2024avid,zi2024cococo} often achieve better editing editing quality.
-Several algorithms~\cite{wu2023tuneavideo,tu2024motioneditor} extend the text-to-image model to a text-to-video model, employing one-shot learning to extract motion information into the model parameters, thereby enabling video editing in a similar way as image editing.
+Training-based approahces~\cite{wu2023tuneavideo,tu2024motioneditor,qin2024instructvid2vid,cheng2023consistent,wang2024videocomposer,zhang2024avid,zi2024cococo} often achieve better editing quality.
+Several algorithms~\cite{wu2023tuneavideo,tu2024motioneditor} extend the text-to-image model to a text-to-video model, employing one-shot learning, employing one-shot learning to extract motion information into the model parameters.
 Other algorithms~\cite{qin2024instructvid2vid,cheng2023consistent} generate synthetic datasets based on training-free or one-shot approaches, which are then used to train models.
 However, the editing quality is constrained by the generation quality of the data generator.
 Recently, video local editing algorithms~\cite{wang2024videocomposer,zhang2024avid,zi2024cococo} introduce automated data construction pipelines and train the model on real-world data.
 These algorithms mask entities in videos and use LLMs to generate local captions for the masked regions.
 The masked video serves as the model input, while the original video is used as the ground truth during training.
+Video inpainting models~\cite{zhou2023propainter,li2025diffueraser} are trained by adding random mask sequences to simulate the entity deletion and restore the video content.